[2010-05-21] PROHIBITION FAILED--AGAIN! What IS the Lesson of History? Ask the Right Question-REDUX

 Mr. Wilson has been a resident of Arizona since 1961.
 He has watched Arizona grow from benevolent Goldwater "conservatism" to intolerant "Bomber" McCain Madness and is disgusted, but no longer surprised by the intolerant bigotry of Arizona's "white" newcomers; intolerant bigotry that keeps Maricopa County Sheriff "Jeneral Joe" Arpaio

 in office, intolerant bigotry that has driven-out Hispanic and other businesses and labor, and intolerant bigotry that has contributed in large measure to the more than $3.5 Billion Arizona government deficit.
-Mr. Wilson tolerates bigots who exclude Mexicans from their own (the bigot's) private property, but does NOT tolerate their attempts to exclude invited Mexicans, Canadians and other guests from HIS property.
+Mr. Wilson tolerates bigots who exclude Mexicans from their own (the bigot's) private property, but does NOT tolerate their attempts to exclude Mexicans, Canadians and other invited

 *Originally published at Mr. Wilson's forum/blogCreative CommonsAttribution Share Alike